phplego/mc/README.md

 Run application: https://phplego.github.io/mc/

 ### Motivation
-The aim is to immediately see how the skin will look without using server things like PHP or something.
+The aim is to see how the skin will look immediately and without using server things like PHP.